jwig22/jwig22.github.io/_posts/2024-01-16-Waze-EDA-Python-Project.markdown

-What do you notice?
 The mean value is infinity, the standard deviation is NaN, and the max value is infinity.
-Why do you think this is?

 This is the result of there being values of zero in the `driving_days` column.
-Pandas imputes a value of infinity in the corresponding rows of the new column because division by zero is undefined.

-1. Convert these values from infinity to zero.
-You can use `np.inf` to refer to a value of infinity.
+Let's convert these values from infinity to zero.

-2. Call `describe()` on the `km_per_driving_day` column to verify that it worked.

 ``` python
 # 1. Convert infinite values to zero